Utah vs. Oregon State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Utah and its opponents have gone over the current 56-point total in three of five games this season.
+- Utah has combined with its opponents to score more than 55.5 points in three of five games this season.

-- Oregon State's games have gone over 56 points in two opportunities this season.
+- Oregon State and its opponents have combined to score more than 55.5 points in two games this season.

-- The combined points per game average of the two teams, 65.5, is 9.5 points above Saturday's over/under.
+- The two teams combine to average 65.5 points per game, 10 more than the total in this contest.

-- This contest's total is 10.1 points above the 45.9 these two squads combine to surrender per game this season.
+- This contest's total is 9.6 points greater than the 45.9 these two squads combine to allow per game this season.

-- The average total in Utes games this season is 50.1, 5.9 points fewer than Saturday's total of 56 .
+- Utes games have an average total of 50.1 points this season, 5.4 fewer than Saturday's over/under.

-- In 2021, games involving the Beavers have averaged a total of 62.2 points, 6.2 more than the set over/under in this contest.
+- The 62.2 PPG average total in Beavers games this season is 6.7 points more than this game's over/under.

 Utah Stats and Trends

-- So far this year Utah has two wins against the spread.
+- So far this season Utah has two wins against the spread.

-- The Utes have been favored by 3.5 points or more three times this season and have not covered the spread in any of them.
+- This season, the Utes are winless against the spread when entering a game as a favorite of 3 points or more (in three chances).

-- Utah's games this year have hit the over on three of five set point totals (60%).
+- Utah's games this year have gone over the total in three out of five opportunities (60%).

-- When Utah records more than 23.2 points, it is 2-2 against the spread and 4-1 overall.
+- Utah is 2-2 against the spread and 4-1 overall this season when the team puts up more than 23.2 points.

-- Utah is 2-0 against the spread and 3-0 overall when the team piles up over 381.2 yards.
+- In games that Utah piles up over 381.2 yards, the team is 2-0 against the spread and 3-0 overall.

-- The Utes have 10 giveaways this season, while the Beavers have 12 takeaways .
+- This year, the Utes have 10 turnovers, two fewer than the Beavers have takeaways (12).

 - Find the latest spread and moneyline odds for Utah at SISportsbook.